KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/README.md

 - Or watch the tutorial videos [here](https://www.youtube.com/watch?v=21Qt9p_F7Ts&list=PLJ8t3BKaQLhPKj9Mx08WAwvz7TGskefbK)

 - Available custom widgets:
     - `AnalogGaugeWidget` - A digital analog widget using just a single `QWidget`.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/custom-analog-gauge.html)
     - `QCustomCheckBox` - Customize and animate `QCheckBox`.
+[Read more]()
     - `QCustomProgressIndicator` - Create a beautiful modern progress indicator for multiple tasks.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/custom-progress-bar.html)
     - `QCustomQPushButton` - Customize and animate `QPushButton` with preset themes and use `iconify` to animate the icons.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/customize-qpushbutton.html)
-    - `QCustomQSlider` - Easily move the slider to the current clicked position of a `QSlider`
+    - `QCustomQSlider` - Easily move the slider to the current clicked position of a `QSlider`.
+[Read more]()
-    - `QCustomQStackedWidget` - Add beautiful transition animations and navigate through `QStackedWidget`
+    - `QCustomQStackedWidget` - Add beautiful transition animations and navigate through `QStackedWidget`.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/customize-qstacked-widgets.html)
-    - `QCustomSlideMenu` - Expand and collapse the size of your `QWidgets` i.e side menu, popup notifications, floating widgets etc.
+    - `QCustomSlideMenu` - Expand and collapse the size of your `QWidgets` i.e side menu, popup notifications, floating widgets etc. [Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/custom-slide-menu-widgets.html)
+    - `QMainWindow` - Apply custom window title bar and navigation.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/customize-qmainwindow.html)

 - Other extra functions:
-    - `ProjectMaker` - Used for creating a `Qt-Python` project on an empty folder.
+    - `ProjectMaker / project wizard` - Used for creating a `Qt-Python` project on an empty folder.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/project-maker.html)
     - `QCards` - Apply the same syle ie `drop-shadow effect` to a group of `QFrame`, `QWidget` etc. Best for creating dashboard cards.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/qt-cards.html)
     - `QCustomQPushButtonGroup` - Create a group of `QPushButton`s with different `stylesheet`s for the current `active` or `clicked` button and other innactive buttons.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/qpushbutton-group.html)
+    - `Qt Theme Engine` - Beautify your app.
+This feature will create multiple themes for QT for Python apps.
+[Read more](https://khamisikibet.github.io/QT-PyQt-PySide-Custom-Widgets/docs/qt-theme-engine.html)
+    - `QSettings` - Easily save your app configurations that will be remembered even after restarting the app ie app theme from Qt Theme Engine`.
+[Watch the tutorial](https://youtu.be/mkBwInKhBsA)

 # Sample Images
 Analog Gauge Widget